 While maintaining its dominant position in the Quebec City area, Cominar began to geographically diversify its property portfolio in 1999 by acquiring properties in the Montreal area.
-As at December 31, 2005, Cominar owned 40 properties in the Montreal region amounting to roughly 35% of the rental space in its property portfolio.
-For the year ended December 31, 2005, properties in the Montreal area accounted for 31.6% and 34.9%, respectively, of total operating revenues and net operating income.
+As at December 31, 2005, Cominar owned 40 properties in the Montreal region amounting to roughly

-1 Although the concept of net operating income is not a measure defined by GAAP, it is widely used in real estate.
+&lt;sup>1 Although the concept of net operating income is not a measure defined by GAAP, it is widely used in real estate.
 Cominar defines it as operating income before interest on borrowings, depreciation of income properties, amortization of deferred expenses and other assets, Trust administrative expenses and other revenues.